Get new jobs like this by emailEdit your preferences | Unsubscribe easily Send Me Jobs

 How much does a Mental Health Nurse get paid?

 Mental Health Nurse salaries are in line with the pay packets of other professional nurses.
-Starting at Band 5 on the official pay-scale, newly qualified Mental Health Nurses will earn approximately £24,214 a year – rising incrementally for every year of service until you reach the top of the banding.
+Starting at Band 5 on the official pay-scale, newly qualified Mental Health Nurses will earn more than £25,000 a year – rising incrementally for every year of service until you reach the top of the banding.

 If you gain new experiences, and ideally, qualifications, you can work your way into higher bandings – and higher salaries.
-Band 6 positions can reach as high as £37,000, and Band 7 positions peak above £43,000.
+Band 6 positions can inch towards £40,000 a year, and Band 7 positions can go towards £45,000 a year.

 Beyond this, with enough experience and specialist knowledge, you might be able to progress towards consultant level, or even branch out and become a lecturer.